President and Co-Founder

 Fiona Chen is a 10th grader at The Hockaday School.
 She does gymnastics competitively and plays the harp.
 She also enjoys doing art and making ceramic pieces.
 At school, she is a part of several clubs, for example, Little Einsteins, where high school students do science experiments with third graders.
 Fiona enjoys YES because she has the opportunity to improve her business skills, and learns about a vast variety of careers that she would not otherwise come in contact with.

-Macy Su is the Co-Founder and first President of Youth Entrepreneur Society.
-Her mission for YES was to create a platform for Chinese Americans to further their interests in particular fields with a base in business.
-She believes in the importance of basic entrepreneurial skills like communication, passion, and a strong mindset towards future success.
+Macy Su is the Co-Founder and inaugural President of Youth Entrepreneur Society.
+Her mission for YES was to create a platform for Chinese Americans to further their interests in particular fields outside of STEM with a base in business.
+She believes in the importance of basic entrepreneurial skills like communication, passion, and ambition.
 Macy first started YES as a rising junior at Heritage High School and continued to serve and lead into her senior year.
-She hopes to become more involved in public service and serve as a pioneer for change for minorities.
+She hopes to become more involved in public service and serve as a trailblazer for minorities.
 Macy will be attending Vanderbilt University in the Fall of 2020, where she will be majoring in Human and Organizational Development with a track in Education Policy.
-In her spare time, Macy enjoys writing, reading, volunteering, and powerlifting.
+In her spare time, Macy enjoys writing, reading, volunteering, and hiking outdoors.

 Catherine Tong is an 11th grader at Liberty High School aspiring to pursue a career in International Business.
 She is involved in many clubs on campus including DECA, BPA, JWAC, NAHS, and NHS, and has served as an officer for three of those clubs.
 She is passionate for volunteering and regularly volunteers at food pantries and special needs facilities.
 Her hobbies include baking, running, traveling, and painting.
 She is excited for YES this year and hopes to expand YES to greater horizons.